devallama/patts/readme.md

 ## Who's Patt?

-Patts Library (Patts as in Patterns, or good boy pats) is a React styled component pattern library.
+Patts Library (Patts as in Patterns) is a React styled component pattern library.
 It has taken inspiration from Storybook, however works fairly differently using different technologies and not as feature rich.

 ## How to start Patting